Find your place on campus

 Student Assembly for Gender Empowerment

-The 5 special-interest committees focused on concerts, performing arts, guest speakers, special events, and school spirit.
+The 4 special-interest committees focused on concerts, performing arts, guest speakers, and school spirit.
 If you can dream it, a committee can plan it!

 The Concerts Committee organizes concerts and programs to bring the hottest bands and musicians to campus!
 We also host individuals from the world of entertainment for our speaker series, providing our committee members with more insight to what it really means to work and thrive in the music industry.
-Anyone with interest in live music is encouraged to come to our meetings on Mondays at 9:00pm in TCC 450.
+Anyone with an interest in live music is encouraged to come to our meetings on Mondays at 9:00 pm in TCC 450.
+Follow us on Instagram!

-Performing Arts Committee works to bring the best of the arts to USC, providing unique arts experiences on and off campus.
-From fostering collaboration between USC artists, to bringing in outside performers, Performing Arts Committee strives to immerse USC students in many different art forms, ranging from dance, music, theater, painting, photography, and so much more.
+Performing Arts Committee strives to create innovative opportunities for creative students interested in visual and performing arts.
+From fostering collaboration between USC artists, to bringing in outside performers, Performing Arts Committee immerses USC students in many different art forms, ranging from dance, music, theater, painting, photography, and so much more.
 If you are interested in any form of art, come to our meetings to see what more you can do with the arts community here at USC!
+Follow us on Instagram!